Featured image of post Comment Your Schema

 TL;DR

-Every major database engine lets you attach comments to tables and columns — descriptions that live in the schema itself and show up in every tool that reads it.
-Unlike external documentation, comments can’t drift out of sync with the schema they describe.
+Every major database engine lets you attach comments to tables and columns: descriptions that live in the schema itself and show up in every tool that reads it.
 They cost nothing to add, require no downtime, and make every schema dump, ER diagram, and monitoring tool more useful.
 Almost nobody uses them.

 What schema comments are